Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 18 Desember 2024 19.50.37 UTC
+- WIB: Rabu, 18 Desember 2024 20.32.12 UTC
-- WITA: Rabu, 18 Desember 2024 20.50.37 UTC
+- WITA: Rabu, 18 Desember 2024 21.32.12 UTC
-- WIT: Rabu, 18 Desember 2024 21.50.37 UTC
+- WIT: Rabu, 18 Desember 2024 22.32.12 UTC

 Kutipan Inspiratif:
-"There is only one thing worse than fighting with allies and that is fighting without them."
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: friendship
+Kategori: inspirational